-The Ogasawara Islands have a rich diversity of species of fauna and flora, including endemic ones within a very limited area of land.
-The islands provide habitats for many endangered species of global significance, and are invaluable for the conservation of biodiversity in the northwest Pacific region.
+The Ogasawara Islands have a rich diversity of species of fauna and flora including endemic ones within a limited area of land, and provide habitats for many endangered species of global significance.
+The islands are invaluable for the conservation of biodiversity in the northwest Pacific region.